ministryofjustice/peoplefinder/README.md

 Cron jobs are handled using Kubernetes Cron jobs.
 The files are located in config/kubernetes.
 These are responsible for Emails like the one that you received when someone updates your profile.

 ### In Development

-Viewing in the browser on local should be done using the IP address: http://127.0.0.1:3000/ rather than localhost - to avoid this error: ::1 contains invalid characters.

 E-mails in development environment are setup to be delivered using `mailcatcher` gem.
 For that `mailcatcher` has to be started and then accessed on `http://localhost:1080` to read the delivered e-mails.